OctopusDeploy/Library/README.md

 Organization
 ------------

-* *Step templates* are checked into `/step-templates` as raw JSON exports direct from Octopus Deploy
+* *Step templates* are in a temporary mixed migration state: legacy JSON remains under `/step-templates`, while migrated templates are authored under `/src/step-templates`
 * The *library website* is largely under `/app`, with build artifacts at the root of the repository
 * The `/tools` folder contains utilities to help with editing step templates